trajafri/htdp-image/README.md

 ![alt text](https://raw.githubusercontent.com/trajafri/htdp-image/master/example-images/above.png "Four circles above each other")

-To draw two circles stack on top:
+To draw four circles stacked on top of each other (2 on 2):

 ```haskell
 drawImage $ above (beside redCirc blueCirc) (beside blueCirc redCirc)